 ^{} Volume variances can be the result of increased/decreased loan volume or from changes in the percentage composition of assets and liabilities between periods.
 Variances due to rate can be caused by changes in market rates, loan rates, and/or rates paid on notes payable with AgFirst.

-The Association shows higher net interest income primarily due to loan volume growth.
-The net interest margin in 2019 was unchanged from 2018, at 3.33%.
+The Association shows higher net interest income primarily due to loan volume growth during 2020.

 Noninterest Income

 Noninterest income for each of the three years ended December 31 is shown in the following table: